poad42/jekyll-now/_posts/2019-06-18-fastai-guide.md

 ##Warnings and Mistakes I made
 ```
-conda update -c fastai fastai
+conda install -c fastai fastai
-conda update -c fastai torchvision-nightly
 ```
-Using conda to install fastai and pytorch always resulted in me getting the error "no module fastai" in the notebook when I try to import the module hence using pip to install fastai, which automatically installs pytorch and cudatoolkit.
+Using conda to install fastai and pytorch always resulted in me getting the error "no module fastai" in the notebook, when I try to import the module.
+Hence I used pip to install fastai, which automatically installs pytorch and cudatoolkit.